 There currently seems to be an ever-growing interest in cryptocurrencies, both from an investor standpoint and among companies and even governments.
 Tesla, for example, is well-known for holding Bitcoin on its balance sheet.
 The company even briefly accepted Bitcoin as a form of payment before they reversed course.
 In 2021, El Salvador adopted Bitcoin as a legal tender.
 However, the International Monetary Fund continues to urge the government there to reverse that decision.
 Many cryptocurrency investors see this increase in digital currency acceptance as a positive sign.

 Cryptocurrency: The Cons of Cryptocurrency Investment

 The bottom line is that cryptocurrencies technically have zero intrinsic value.
-That means that cryptocurrencies are not backed by any underlying earnings or assets in the same way stock investments are.
+That means that any underlying earnings or assets do not back cryptocurrencies in the same way stock investments are.
 You see, a stock has value because it holds future earning power and a potential for a return on investment.
 Unfortunately, cryptocurrency offers nothing of the sort.